DailanM/godotFlip/README.md

 ### Current Limitations / TODO

 - It's not very good at it's job!
+The current seed gives a point set that gets stuck very quickly.
+It looks like a 4-4 flip would help a lot.

 - I think there are likely errors in my table, and I need to make some tests to find them.
 A good place to start would be to ensure each tetrahedron is actually oriented correctly in space (not just abstractly).